 Generating Keyword Ideas

-Ok Lets assume we’ve found our niche and its a website about golf clubs.
-Now unless you happen to be the owner of Amazon or Dicks Sporting Goods it’s going to be very tough to rank for the keyword “golf clubs”.
-It will probably be tough to rank for most keywords that you could think of off the top of your head.. “kids golf clubs”, “women’s golf clubs” etc… I don’t need to do my research to know those will most likely be difficulty keywords to rank.
+Ok, Let’s assume we’ve found our niche, and it’s a website about golf clubs.
+Now unless you happen to be the owner of Dicks Sporting Goods or a highly authoritative golf website, it’s going to be very tough to rank for the keyword “golf clubs”.
+It will probably be tough to rank for most keywords that you could think of off the top of your head.. “kids golf clubs”, “women’s golf clubs” etc… I don’t need to do my research to know those will most likely be difficult keywords to rank.

-Using Keysearch we have many of different ways to do this.
-We can use Keyword Planner, Google Suggest, Amazon Suggest, Bing Suggest, your competitors keywords or use our new Keysearch Database function that contains close to 2 billion (yes thats with a “B” billion) keywords.
+Using Keysearch we have many different ways to do this.
+We can use our Related Keywords option (most recommended) or one of our many “Suggest” options, your competitor’s keywords or use our Keysearch Database function that contains close to 2 billion (yes that’s with a “B” billion) keywords.

 These will all generate keyword ideas related to your seed keyword.
-For this tutorial I have used the Keyword Planner option.
+For this tutorial, I have used the Related Keywords option.
 You’ll see below that it’s generated about 700 keyword ideas all related to our seed keyword.

 Now here is where we want to find those coveted long-tail keywords that are easy to rank and have low SEO competition.
 Please make sure you check out our free tutorial at the link below that finishes this example and shows you exactly how to find those easy to rank keywords.